Military helicopter exercises in Davidson on Wednesday and Thursday

-Lac Coulonge water levels are expected to rise to 108.35 by Sunday, but this could change depending on rainfall.
-The Ottawa River Planning Board sets
+Lac Coulonge water levels are expected to rise to 108.40 by Monday, but this could change depending on rainfall.
+The major flood level is set

 The municipalities announced the pilot project on Thursday.